Schinderhannes: Origin

 Johannes Bückler's oldest known ancestor was Sebastian Bickler, executioner and master tanner of Kirchberg and Koppenstein, who was engaged in the tanner's trade at the mill at Wallenbrück, which had fallen into decay after the Thirty Years' War.
 According to his son, Hans-Adam, he came from an old family of executioners and tanners.
 Hans-Adam (also Johann Adam) Bickler (1649–1720) continued both trades at the Wallenbrück after his certification on 13 November 1679.
 During the War of the Palatine Succession the French demanded a fee which he could not pay, so he was dismissed in 1693 and replaced by the executioner, Dillendorf, from Corray at Zell on the Moselle.
 In 1697, after the end of the war, Hans-Adam Bickler was able to return.

-In 1673, Niclas Bickler, great-grandfather of Johannes Bückler, was born on the Wallenbrück as son of Hans-Adam Bickler and his wife Margaretha, daughter of the skinner Coller of Bernkastel.
-He also stayed on site for the time being, but left the family in 1703 and went to Hilscheid near Thalfang.
+In 1673, Niclas Bickler, great-grandfather of Johannes Bückler, was born on the Wallenbrück as a son of Hans-Adam Bickler and his wife Margaretha, daughter of the skinner Coller of Bernkastel.
+He also stayed on site for the time being but left the family in 1703 and went to Hilscheid near Thalfang.
 After 1708, the Anterior County of Sponheim had been divided between Baden and Electoral Palatinate and the Wallenbrück had become the border town of Baden, more and more criminals and others sought by the courts sought refuge there.
 After the death of his father and serious inheritance disputes between him and his stepmother Eva Marie, Niclas Bickler succeeded in obtaining the deed of inheritance.
 However, one and a half years later, on 16 February 1722, the Kirchberg upper office reversed the decision; Eva Bickler now received the deed.
 As a result of further ruinous inheritance disputes, the Wallenbrück had to be auctioned on 31 August 1733.
 It went to the Naumburg executioner, Matthias Nagel, who passed it on to his son-in-law, Johann Leonard North, in 1738, who in turn let Johannes Bickler manage it.